kedro-org/kedro-viz/docs/source/migrate_experiment_tracking.md

-# Migration from Kedro-Viz native Experiment Tracking to `kedro-mlflow`
+# Migration from Kedro-Viz native experiment tracking to `kedro-mlflow`

 With the deprecation of Kedro-Viz experiment tracking from version 11.0.0, transitioning to [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/en/stable/) offers enhanced experiment tracking and artifact management.
 This guide outlines the steps to: